MelisAnaturk/CMIC_deep_learning_projects/README.md

 Where ```labels.csv``` contains the ID, label and file pathway for each participant in your sample, which will be necessary for when you are training and evaluating your model.

 ### 5. Prepare your script
 Put together your ```python``` script or ```Jupyter``` notebook.
-Some important considerations here are appropriate neural network architecture for the task at hand and the type of data augmentation you plan to apply to the images, which can help reduce the risk of overfitting to your training set.
+Some important considerations here include the architecture of your model given the task at hand and the type of data augmentation to apply to your images during training, which can help reduce the risk of overfitting to your training set.
 I've previously used Google Colab as it allows free (albeit limited) access to a GPU node and debug of your script.
 For some example scripts for Segmentation and Classification using the MONAI framework here.

 If you are using Google Colab or an equivalent and want to test your code, it's advisable to use publicly available data.
 Some examples include IXI dataset or OASIS.